Civic Events funding

 A City of Ottawa staff member will review all applications to ensure that they:

-• Comply with all requirements for submission
+• Meet all requirements for submission

-• Have been received with all required sections completed
+• All required sections completed

 • Provide all information and documents, or a reason for not providing it that is acceptable to the City